 Sat, 15 September 2007

 .
 My work, at present, has been translated into Chinese, Japanese, Korean, Farci (Persian), French, Italian, Portuguese, Czech, Polish, Romanian, Macedonian, Croatian, Russian, and Turkish.
-(An Arabic translation of New New Media is to be published in the summer of 2014.)
+(An Arabic translation of New New Media is to be published in 2014; a Spanish translation of The Plot to Save Socrates in 2015.)

 .
 Chinese holds the record, at this point, with translations of seven of my books (all nonfiction): Mind at Large: Knowing in the Technological Age, The Soft Edge: A Natural History and Future of the Information Revolution, Digital McLuhan: A Guide to the Information Millennium, Realspace: The Fate of Physical Presence in the Digital Age, On and Off Planet, Cellphone: The Story of the World's Most Mobile Medium, and How It Has Transformed Everything, New New Media, and The Essential Levinson.
 Second editions of New New Media and Digital McLuhan are to be published in Chinese translation in China in the summer of 2014.